 Tonne-kilometres available (Items 10, 20).
-Enter the sum of the products obtained by multiplying the number of tonnes of payload capacity available above and below the deck for the carriage of revenue load (passengers, freight and mail), taking into account payload and operational restrictions on the supply of capacity where applicable, on each flight stage by the corresponding stage distance.
+Enter the sum of the products obtained by multiplying the number of tonnes available for the carriage of revenue load (passengers, freight and mail) on each flight stage by the corresponding stage distance.

 Weight load factor (Item 11).
-Enter the total tonne-kilometres performed (Item 9 d) expressed as a percentage of tonne-kilometres available (Item 10).
+Enter the total tonne-kilometres performed (Item 9 d)) expressed as a percentage of tonne-kilometres available (Item 10).
 Report the weight load factor to one decimal (i.e. the nearest tenth of a percentage point).